 On April 3, 2014, Anders Hejlsberg set us on our open source journey when he made the .NET Compiler Platform (aka “Roslyn”) source code public live on stage in San Francisco.

 It’s the beginning of a new year!
 According to Back to the Future Part II, everyone will be riding hoverboards in a couple months (and, let’s be honest, Doc would love the HoloLens).
+In the meantime, let’s explore the enhancements we’ve made to the Visual Studio debugging experience.

 It’s official.
 We’re moving to GitHub!

 We are moving the Roslyn OSS code from CodePlex to GitHub.
 GitHub has a vibrant open source community that we want to actively be a part of and contribute to.
+We are also going to take this time to modify our pull request process.

 “Lambdas!
 Lambdas!
 Lambdas!
 Lambdas! …”